MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Experiments

 \paragraph{Qualitative Results}

-It was observed that \our{} renders generated using Nvdiffrast exhibited a visual quality nearly identical to that of 3DGS without spherical harmonics, as illustrated in Fig.~\ref{fig:big-scene_nvdiffrast}.
+\our{} renders obtained using Nvdiffrast exhibited a visual quality nearly identical to 3DGS without spherical harmonics, as illustrated in Fig.~\ref{fig:big-scene_nvdiffrast}.
 Both methods demonstrated similar limitations in modeling reflections on transparent surfaces, such as glass, where approximations of light interactions led to artifacts.
 Slight reductions in detail were detected in high-frequency regions, such as dense grass, where \our{} supplied marginally coarser reconstructions.
 Notwithstanding these minor discrepancies, the overall fidelity of the outcomes of our model was found to be comparable to those produced by 3DGS, thereby underscoring its ability to replicate the strengths of Gaussian-based rendering within a mesh-based framework.